-Consumer rights are covered by Ley 23/2003, de 10 de julio, de Garantias en la Venta de Bienes de Consumo.
+Consumer rights in Spain are covered by Ley 23/2003, de 10 de julio, de Garantias en la Venta de Bienes de Consumo.

 - products subject to price fluctuations that the seller cannot control